Firefox Browser Testing

-The easiest way to test websites in Firefox 3 – 68 browser versions.
+The easiest way to test websites on latest Firefox browser versions.
 Say goodbye to your lab of PCs and virtual machines (VM) for Firefox Testing.

 Just played around with BrowserStack: Quite cool, instant access to a browser in a VM with dev tools.

 @BrowserStack, you guys rock!
 Just saved me hours of work by being able to nail down a Firefox 35 + OS X bug in 5 minutes!

 React Router tests are green on Safari, @googlechrome, @firefox, IE 10-11, and Mobile Safari thanks 2 @browserstack!

 Frequently Asked Questions